huankoh/PSICHIC/README.md

 pip install "fair-esm"
 ```

-## Datasets
-All datasets used in our manuscript are available ([Dataset](https://drive.google.com/drive/folders/1ZRpnwXtllCP89hjhfDuPivBlarBIXnmu?usp=sharing)).
-A separate README.md file has been created in the dataset folder.
-This file includes a Jupyter notebook that illustrates how we perform random splits, unseen protein splits, and unseen ligand scaffold splits.
 ## BYO-PSICHIC with Annotated Sequence Data

 Create a train, valid and test csv file in a datafolder (for examples, see the dataset folder).
 The datafolder should contain at least a train.csv and test.csv file.
 Depending on your annotated labels, you want to use ``--regression_task True`` if it is a continuous value label (e.g., binding affinity), ``--classification_task True`` if it is a binary class label (e.g., presence of interaction) and ``--mclassification_task C`` where C represents the number of classes in your multiclass labels (e.g., 3 if you are using our protein-ligand functional response dataset).
 Note, you can have a dataset with multiple label types and we will train PSICHIC on predicting multiple protein-ligand interaction properties (see PSICHIC-MultiTask below)